 - It allows Stanford to install critical security patches on computers as soon as they're made available by Microsoft and Apple and tested here.

-- Release of patches occurs after broad campus-wide testing and follows a rigorous, but rapid, procedure.
+- Release of patches occurs after targeted, campus-wide testing.

 - Certain basic inventory information about the computer—such as the presence or absence of critical security updates, IP address, operating system, and some hardware data—is collected.
 A complete list of collected information is always available.